Xilinx-CNS/ebpf_asm/README.md

 [`ld reg.q, imm`](#register-to-register).
 Some instructions can also take memory references `[reg+disp]` for some operands.

-Operands can also include a _size suffix_, a dot `.` followed by a letter:
+Operands in many cases can also include a _size suffix_, a dot `.` followed by a
+letter:

 * `.b`  byte
 * `.w`  word (16 bits)